signaturelabs/replivisor/README.md

 * Startup replivisor
 * Wait for change on source database
-* Spawn a process with that change which monitors target db _changes feed for change with that docid and revision id
+* Spawn a process which waits for 30 seconds, then queries target db to see if that revision (or a later one) is present on target db
 * If expected change seen on target db, log it.
 * If expected change not seen on target db within timeout, log an error.

 ## Limitations

+* Currently ignores deleted documents
 * Replivisor is not smart enough to monitor _filtered replications_.

 ## How to use it